All Episodes

 Is it the reason why Obama got a bump in the polls?

-Is it a reason why Obama?
+Is it the reason why Obama?

-Somebody even said maybe Obama tied Rasmussen today because he got a bump coming out of Obama doesn't deserve a bump coming out of Sam.
+Somebody even said maybe Obama tied Rasmussen today because he got a bump coming out of.

 He hadn't done anything.

-Is this is this too hard hitting?
+Is this too hard-hitting?

-Or when a Republican throws everything aside and makes a Democrat look good.
+When any Republican sacrifices his own beliefs and agrees with a Democrat, or when a Republican throws everything aside and makes a Democrat look good.

 That is how the press defines bipartisanship.

-Bipartisanship must require Republicans caving in one way or the other, or subordinating themselves one way or the other.
+Bipartisanship must require Republicans caving in one way or the other, or subordinating themselves one way or the other, or giving up something they believe in one way or the other.

 That's bipartisanship.

-And so, bipartisanship here was Governor Christie a week before the election, essentially endorsing Obama.
+And so, bipartisanship here was Governor Christie, a week before the election, essentially endorsing Obama.

 Well, in my book, that's not bipartisanship.